SSWConsulting/SSW.Rules.Content/rules/avoid-generic-names/rule.md

 Words like "manager" and "processor" imply something that handles various tasks, which can make it tempting to pile unrelated responsibilities into one class.
 "Helper" makes this worse as it becomes a catch-all for a collection of disorganized functionality.Names like "data" or "info" are similarly ambiguous, as they could apply to nearly anything, from a database connection to a simple string.
 Specific names are always preferable, as they make the code easier to understand and prevent code bloat from accumulating unrelated functionality.

 :::greybox
-Imagine you’re writing a class to handle orders in an e-commerce system.
-You name it `OrderManager`.
-While this name suggests that it might have something to do with orders, it doesn’t clarify how it interacts with them.
-Is it creating orders, updating them, processing payments, or all of the above?
-The generic term “manager” gives us no clear indication.
+`OrderManager` - a class to handle orders in an e-commerce system
 :::
 :::bad
-Generic names only tell you what part of the domain or code base a class or method works with, not what it does
+Bad example - while this name suggests that it might have something to do with orders, it doesn’t clarify how it interacts with them.
+Creating orders?
+Updating them?
+Processing payments?
+All of the above?
 :::

 :::greybox
-A better name could be `OrderProcessor`, but if the class specifically handles only one aspect — say, sending orders for shipment — a more precise name would be `ShippingOrderHandler` or `OrderShipmentService`.
-This name directly reflects its purpose, making it immediately clear what the class is responsible for.
+`OrderCreator` - specifically creating orders `ShippingOrderHandler` or `OrderShipmentService` - specifically handles only one aspect - sending orders for shipment
 :::
 :::good
-Specific names are better than generic names
+Good example - This name directly reflects its purpose, making it immediately clear what the class is responsible for
 :::

 :::greybox
-Let’s say you’re building a system to track medical records, and you create a class called `PatientData`.
-The name could apply to anything — health information, appointment history, test results.
-There’s no way to tell what role this class actually plays.
+`UserData` - tracking the data for each user account
 :::
 :::bad
-The name 'data' could literally mean just about anything
+The name 'data' could mean just about anything
 :::

 :::greybox
-If the class is responsible for managing a patient’s appointment history, a more accurate name could be `PatientAppointmentHistory`.
-This name immediately tells us the scope and purpose of the class without relying on catch-all terms.
+`UserOrderHistory` - no explanation needed!
 :::
 :::good
-A class name for the specific data that it represents is much easier to understand
+Good example - immediately tells us the scope and purpose of the class
 :::